|Modes||1 + strobe|

 The Nealsgadgets LEP flashlight is a little different.
-It’s not using a 18650 battery, nor a 21700 lithium-ion battery.
-Instead of using one of these (very popular) battery types, it is actually using a 26650 battery.
+It’s not using a 18650 battery or a 21700 lithium-ion battery.
+Instead of using one of these popular battery types, it is using a 26650-type battery.

 If you don’t own any 26650 batteries, don’t panic.
 If you own a 18650 or 21700 you should be able to use a battery adapter for it.
 The light doesn’t come with an adapter so you need to make one by yourself.
 Simply use some tubing to get a simple solution.

-Currently, this is one of the cheapest LEP flashlights on the market!
+Currently, this is still one of the cheapest LEP flashlights on the market!

 Some specs from the product description: